-The symptom’s-point-of-view is really about how I make judgments in the world I experience.
-As I see it, the normal way of judging the world simply mirrors the needs and fears of the person judging.
-Of course this all occurs sub cognitively.
-People aren’t generally self conscious when they pass judgment on the world out there.
-For example, if I’m afraid of snakes, I’m more likely to judge snaky things as weird, ugly, bad, or even (on a positive note) awesome and beautiful!
+The symptom’s point of view is more about how I make judgments in the world I experience.
+The natural way of judging the world simply mirrors the needs and fears of the person judging.
+Of course, all this occurs sub-cognitively.
+People aren’t generally self-conscious when they pass judgment on the world out there.
+For example, if I’m afraid of snakes, I’m more likely to judge snaky things as weird, ugly, bad, or even on a positive note, awesome and beautiful!

 Fear and need seldom link so directly to the judgments we make.
 For example, judging rich people “bad”, doesn’t mean one fears them, or needs money directly.
 Nevertheless, rich people represent some issue, however tangential, that originates in a detractor’s personal fear or need.
 Often, our fairness instinct triggers the negative bias toward the rich, (see PDF, Unfair Trade: Monkeys demand equitable exchanges).
 Such innate emotion — instinct — overwhelms any wish we have for making fair and impartial judgments.
 There is a way around this dilemma however.

 Simply asking, “Why is ___ (you name it) the way it is” before ascribing any positive or negative verdict avoids falling into this subjective-parochial-bias-trap.
 For example, when I see someone behaving inappropriately, I ask, “What does he need or fear that drives him to such behavior?”
 This is incredibly liberating for the drama of judgment ceases drawing me into battle.
 My needs and fears can cease contending with their needs and fears.
 This corresponds to chapter 8’s, It is because it does not contend that it is never at fault.
 What’s more, viewing life this way, reveals more about how life actually is, rather than how I think it should be.